Nicholas Katzenbach

-Early life
+Early life and education

-Katzenbach was born in Philadelphia and raised in Trenton.
+Katzenbach was born in Philadelphia and raised in Trenton, New Jersey.
 His parents were Edward L. Katzenbach, who served as Attorney General of New Jersey, and Marie Hilson Katzenbach, who was the first female president of the New Jersey State Board of Education.
 His uncle, Frank S. Katzenbach, served as Mayor of Trenton, New Jersey and as a Justice of the New Jersey Supreme Court.

 He was named after his mother's great-great-grandfather, Nicolas de Belleville (1753–1831), a French medical doctor who accompanied Kazimierz Pułaski to America and settled in Trenton in 1778.
 Katzenbach was raised an Episcopalian, and was partly of German descent.

 He attended Phillips Exeter Academy and was accepted into Princeton University.
-Katzenbach was a junior at Princeton in 1941, enlisting right after Pearl Harbor, and served in the United States Army Air Corps in World War II.
-Assigned as a navigator in the 381st Bomb Squadron, 310th Bomb Group in North Africa.
+Katzenbach was a junior at Princeton in 1941 who enlisted in the U.S. Armed Forces right after Pearl Harbor and served in the United States Army Air Corps in World War II.
+He was assigned as a navigator in the 381st Bomb Squadron, 310th Bomb Group in North Africa.
 His B-25 Mitchell Bomber was shot down February 23, 1943, over the Mediterranean Sea off North Africa.
-He spent over two years as a prisoner of war in Italian and German POW camps, including Stalag Luft III, the site of the "Great Escape", which Katzenbach assisted in.
-He read extensively as a prisoner, and ran an informal class based on Principles of Common Law.
+He spent over two years as a prisoner of war in Italian and German POW camps, including Stalag Luft III, the site of the "Great Escape", in which Katzenbach assisted.
+He read extensively as a prisoner and ran an informal class based on Principles of Common Law.

-He received his B.A. cum laude from Princeton University in 1945 (partly based on Princeton giving him credit for the 500-odd books he had read in captivity).
+He received his A.B., cum laude, from Princeton University in 1945 (partly based on Princeton giving him credit for the 500-odd books he had read in captivity).
 As part of his degree, Katzenbach completed a senior thesis titled The Little Steel Formula: An Historical Appraisal.
-He received an LL.B. cum laude from Yale Law School in 1947, where he served as Editor-in-Chief of the Yale Law Journal.
+He received an LL.B., cum laude, from Yale Law School in 1947, where he served as editor-in-chief of the Yale Law Journal.
 From 1947 to 1949, he was a Rhodes Scholar at Balliol College, Oxford.

 On June 8, 1946, Katzenbach married Lydia King Phelps Stokes, in a ceremony officiated by her uncle, Anson Phelps Stokes, former canon of the Washington National Cathedral.
 Her father was Harold Phelps Stokes, a newspaper correspondent and secretary to Herbert Hoover.

 Katzenbach was admitted to the New Jersey bar in 1950 and the Connecticut bar in 1955.
 He was an associate in the law firm of Katzenbach, Gildea and Rudner in 1950.